conan-io/docs/installation.rst

 .. note::

-  These installer are not available at the moment of the 2.0 launch, but we will work to make them available after the launch.
+  These installers are not available at the moment of the 2.0 launch, but we will work to make them available after the launch.
   Please use the ``pip install`` or create your own self-contained executable using this instructions in the meantime.